JULIA’S GIFTS by Ellen Gable COMING NOVEMBER 2017

 As a young girl, Julia began buying gifts for her future spouse, a man whose likeness and personality she has conjured up in her mind, a man she calls her “beloved.”

 Soon after the United States enters the Great War, Julia impulsively volunteers as a medical aid worker, with no experience or training.
-Will the realities of war dishearten her?
-Will Julia abandon the pursuit of her beloved?
+Disheartened by the realities of war, will Julia abandon the pursuit of her beloved?
 Will her naïve ‘gift scheme’ distract her from recognizing her true “Great Love?”

 From Philadelphia to war-torn France, follow Julia as she transitions from unworldly young woman to compassionate volunteer.

 “Can beauty and life survive destruction and death?
 Vivid writing transports readers to the past, where young love is forged and tested amidst the devastation of war-torn France.
 Graced with soulful sonnets and life-and-death situations, this is no simple romance.
 It’s a strong and tender Catholic historical novel about growing in maturity and fortitude while discovering the power of hope, self-sacrifice, and prayer.
 I read Julia’s Gifts within two days, but this touching story of faith and devotion is sure to leave a lasting impression!”
 Therese Heckenkamp, award-winning author of Frozen Footprints and After the Thaw

 “Award-winning author Ellen Gable has created a stunning love story set amidst the backdrop of World War I. Filled with adventure, romance, and intrigue, this gripping tale will keep you on the edge of your seat.
 There is so much to treasure in this beautifully-written book: miracles of faith, the power of prayer, the strength of true love, and the grace in using one’s God-given gifts to overcome seemingly insurmountable obstacles make this an outstanding and unforgettable book.”
 Jean M. Heimann, author of Fatima: The Apparition That Changed the World